MG 15: History

+During the war, the MG 15 was exported to Romania as the ST 61.
+But it was never used and was kept in storage.

+Design

 It was a modular design with various attachments that could be quickly attached or removed.
 The bolt mechanism acted as a traditional open-bolt machinegun design, in which the bolt will slam forward when empty, and require re-cocking either before or after a new magazine was fitted in order to be able to fire again.